BookmarkFS User Manual

 The function should return 0 on success, and -1 on error.

-If not NULL, the backend_info function is called when the user instructs the frontend program to print information about the backend.
+The backend_info function is called to print information about the backend.
+It can be NULL.

-When this function is called, the backend should write a human-readable message of the corresponding information to standard output.
+When this function is called, it should write a human-readable message of the corresponding information to standard output.

 typedef void (bookmarkfs_backend_info_func) (